mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To construct the tree in {{evolution-tree}}:

-* A creates a group with B, C, D
+* A creates a group with B, C, and D
 * B sends a full Commit, setting X and Y
 * D removes C, setting Z and Y
 * B adds a new member at C with a full Commit